kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 lbsvc     LoadBalancer   172.30.27.5      172.29.10.235,172.29.10.235   27017:31829/TCP   5s
 ```

-Use `vinagre` client to connect your VirtualMachine by using the public IP (172.29.10.235) and port (31829) that were dynamically allocated fo the service.
+Use `vinagre` client to connect your VirtualMachine by using the public IP (172.29.10.235) and port (31829) that were dynamically allocated of the service.